 “Mr Samuel Druce writes me: ‘I have recently raised one of Mr Crisp’s black Suffolk boars.
 In fact, wherever opportunity offers, I obtain good fresh blood of a suitable black breed, with the view of obtaining more lean meat than the Essex, better feeding qualities than the pure Berkshires, and plenty of constitution.
 I have never been troubled with any diseases among my pigs.
 Without change of boars of a different tribe, if of the same breed, constitution cannot be preserved.
 Where breeding in and – in from a limited stock is persisted in, constitution is lost, the produce of each sow becomes small in size and few in number.
 ‘The Oxford dairy farms have a first-rate market for pork in the University.
 Porkers at thirteen to sixteen weeks are wanted to weigh 60 lbs. to 90 lbs.; bacon pigs at nine to ten months, 220 lbs. to 280 lbs., but at that age, the improved Oxfords are easily brought to 400 lbs.”
 (Harris, 1885)

 Essex Sow (Harris, 1885)

-These were some of the things that were important to hog-men in Birmingham when George Samworth was cutting his teeth in pig dealings.
-It is clear that there was a lot of technical developments taking place at this time.
-It is strange to think that pig breeding was at one point the “Silicon Valley-style” cutting edge technology that grabbed the attention of young people but such were the times when George Samworth started his career.
+These were some of the things important to hog-men in Birmingham when George Samworth (I) was cutting his teeth in pig dealings.
+It is clear that there were a lot of technical developments taking place at this time.
+It is strange to think that pig breeding was at one point the “Silicon Valley-style” cutting-edge technology that grabbed the attention of young people but such were the times when George Samworth started his career.
 He certainly had the mind to understand it and the skill to put his knowledge to use.